erikr/erikr/posts/data-lessons-from-biotech.md

 ## Biotechs care about scientific or clinical results, not platforms.

-Nobody else cares about your data science / computational platform.
+You care a lot about the platform.
+The potential impact and efficiency of scaling the same analyses across multiple scientific programs is obvious.
+Unfortunately, everyone else at your biotech is most likely indifferent.
 To convey value, connect each "Win" to the related therapeutic program and how the capability helps the top-line goal.
 For example, an engineer rewrote our genetic imputation pipeline to be 200x faster.
 Nobody cared until they realized turnaround time from new sequenced samples to results was now 1 hour instead of 1 week.
 This enabled us to find and correct several errors in the upstream sample handling and downstream imputation process.
 Consequently, we achieved the desired statistical power for our lead program CDx.

 ## Share your team's progress via a biweekly digest.